 Cow milk protein sensitivity

 Cow milk protein sensitivity is a common medical condition, prevalent in an about 7.5%(!) of all babies.
-This is a common reason for restlessness in babies, and I recommend for those interested in this subject, to read the specific chapter in this site discussing other causes for restlessness in babies (coming soon).
+This is a common reason for restlessness in babies, and I recommend for those interested in this subject, to read the specific chapter in this site discussing other causes for restlessness in babies (link here).

 Correct diagnosis and appropriate treatment can spare the babies pain and misery.
 So we will start with cow milk protein sensitivity in children feeding with cow-milk based formula, and later address the subject of milk protein sensitivity in exclusive breast fed babies.